Sathira-Institution/uagf-ckm/README.md

 ### Release Validation

-Before a UAGF release subject to the release validation policy may be published, the applicable validation, migration, rendering, and verification stages must complete successfully.
+A UAGF release represents a specific validated state of the Canonical Knowledge Model.

-A release is eligible for publication only when the applicable release criteria have been satisfied, including:
+A release is eligible for publication only when the **Full Institutional Release Profile (G1–G13)** has been satisfied.
+These requirements include:

--   All applicable blocking Validation Kernel gates pass
+-   All applicable Core Validation Kernel gates (G1–G10) passing.
--   No mandatory UAGF architectural invariant is violated
+-   Cryptographic integrity and artifact manifests verified (G11).
+-   Required institutional ledger and ratification decisions recorded (G12).
+-   License boundaries and security contacts validated (G13).
--   Required migration provenance is complete
+-   Migration provenance being complete.
--   Required rendering determinism checks pass
--   Applicable Loss Manifests are valid
+-   Loss Manifest requirements being satisfied.
+-   Deterministic rendering succeeding.
--   Required end-to-end and regression verification passes
+-   End-to-end regression verification passing.
--   Required release metadata and integrity checks pass

-Where the current release profile defines a ten-gate Validation Kernel, all applicable G1–G10 release gates must pass.
-If the implementation defines a different gate set, the authoritative validation specification and implementation take precedence over this documentation.
+If the implementation defines a different gate set or profile in the future, the authoritative validation specification and implementation take precedence over this documentation.

 Only after the applicable release criteria have been satisfied may the resulting rendered artifacts be distributed as official **derived outputs of the UAGF Canonical Knowledge Model**.

 ---